4. Runtime SDK & Extensions

 }

-Add input and output ports to the behavior:
+function add input and output ports to the Behavior:

 BT::PortsList MyBehavior::providedPorts(){